A quick and easy recipe for Perfect Pumpkin Bread. This is a must-try quick bread recipe.

 Really, as much as I love summertime, beautiful days spent away from the beach are more akin to torture than fun (lots of people would disagree with me, I am sure, but to me, summer must be spent at the beach).

 With fall setting in, I am ready for all the warm, comforting foods it brings.
 Like pumpkin dishes because pumpkin is fall.
 Or autumn, if you prefer, but I have never been a fan of the word autumn.

 This past weekend, I baked.
 A lot.
-And one of the delicious creations that came out of my afternoon baking spree was this Pumpkin Bread.
+And one of the delicious creations that came out of my afternoon baking spree was this Perfect Pumpkin Bread.
 It’s moist, like a good quick bread should be, and it has whispers of all the right spices – cinnamon, cloves and nutmeg.
 It smells heavenly baking … and then the best part: you get to eat it.
 I suggest you toast it and then spread a pat of butter on.
 It’s so good that way.

 Then, you can grab your mug of coffee and your favorite book (or e-reader … I love mine) and have a blissful few moments to yourself lost in a good book with a tender, sweet slice of pumpkin bread.
 You can thank me later.